Blade Arcus from Shining

-Blade Arcus from Shining (ブレードアークス・フロム・シャイニング) is a 2014 2D fighting video game developed by Studio Saizensen and published by Sega for the arcades.
+is a 2014 2D fighting video game developed by Studio Saizensen and published by Sega for the arcades.
 It features characters from the Shining series and is a crossover featuring characters from Shining Blade and Shining Hearts.
-An updated version, subtitled EX, was released on November 26, 2015 for the PlayStation 3 and PlayStation 4, adding new characters.
-The game was ported to PC and released on Steam with online lobbies added on July 28, 2016 under the title Blade Arcus from Shining: Battle Arena.
+An updated version, subtitled EX, was released on November 26, 2015, for the PlayStation 3 and PlayStation 4, adding new characters.
+The game was ported to PC and released on Steam with online lobbies added on July 28, 2016, under the title Blade Arcus from Shining: Battle Arena.
 Another update named Blade Arcus Rebellion from Shining was released for the PlayStation 4 and Nintendo Switch on March 14, 2019, featuring extra characters from Shining Resonance Refrain.

 Gameplay

 The game is played using an 8-directional joystick and four buttons.
 Three buttons, designated A, B, C, correspond respectively to the light, medium, and heavy attacks.
 The fourth, designated D, is used for the Support Link.
 Players select two characters to form a tag-team pairing.
 They control their primary characters, and are able to switch to using their supporting characters after each round.